Adamcake/Bolt/README.md

 ### Windows

 Windows builds have only been tested using Visual Studio 2022 (a.k.a.
 Visual Studio 17) in Release mode, per recommendations by chromium/cef.
 Other configurations may work but have not been tested.
-- `cmake -S . -B build -G "Visual Studio 17"`
+- `cmake -S . -B build -G "Visual Studio 17" -D CMAKE_BUILD_TYPE=Release -D BOLT_SKIP_LIBRARIES=1`
+  - note: specify `-D BOLT_CEF_INSTALLDIR=[your filepath]` to specify the install location when running the final command.
+Must be an absolute path.
+The default is `C:\bolt-launcher\`.
   - note: use `-A Win32` instead for 32-bit targets
-- Open the .sln file created in the `build` directory and go to "Build" > "Build Solution"
-- Create a new directory and copy all of the following into it: bolt.exe, and the entire contents of the "Release" and "Resources" directories from your CEF distribution.
-Then you can run bolt.exe from that directory.
+- `cmake --build build --config Release`
+- `cmake --install build/`

+Run bolt.exe from the install/bolt-launcher directory.

 ### Mac